Reassessing the Spin of Second-born Black Holes in Coalescing Binary Black Holes and Its Connection to the chi_eff-q Correlation: Introduction

 Various studies have explored the origin of the $q-\chi_{\rm eff}$ anti-correlation.
-One plausible explanation is that BBHs assembled in active galactic nucleus (AGN) disks naturally exhibit such a trend \citep[e.g.,][]{McKernan2022,Santini2023,Cook2024,Delfavero2024,Li2025}.
+One plausible explanation is that BBHs assembled in active galactic nucleus (AGN) disks naturally exhibit such a trend \citep[e.g.,][]{McKernan2022,Santini2023,Cook2024,Delfavero2024,Li2024,Li2025}.
 In the context of isolated binary evolution, \citet{Bavera2021} showed that, under the assumption of a high common-envelope ejection efficiency, binaries undergoing common-envelope evolution can also reproduce the observed anti-correlation. \citet{Zevin2022} found that stable mass transfer leading to mass ratio reversal may similarly account for the trend. \citet{Broekgaarden2022} systematically explored 560 population synthesis models and showed that the more massive BH forms second in $\gtrsim 70\%$ of BBHs observable by the LVK.
-In addition, \citet{Olejak2024} argued that a combination of common-envelope and stable mass transfer channels provides a good match to the observed correlation, while \citet{Banerjee2024} demonstrated that isolated massive binary evolution via the stable mass transfer subchannel can reproduce the key observed features of BBH populations, including their masses, mass ratios, and spins.
+In addition, \citet{Olejak2024} argued that a combination of common-envelope \citep[CE, e.g.,][]{Tutukov1973,Phinney1991,Ivanova2013,Belczynski2007,Belczynski2016} and stable mass transfer channels \citep[SMT, e.g.,][]{van2017,Monica2021} provides a good match to the observed correlation, while \citet{Banerjee2024} demonstrated that isolated massive binary evolution via the stable mass transfer subchannel can reproduce the key observed features of BBH populations, including their masses, mass ratios, and spins.
+More recently, \cite{Xu2025} demonstrated, using detailed binary-evolution models, that the SMT channel is a robust contributor to the observed BBH mergers.
+Notably, \citet{Klencki2025} found that the SMT may not produce very short-period BH–He star binaries due to a dynamical instability that sets in their models of short-period BH+OB star binaries.

 In isolated binary evolution, the common-envelope channel has been extensively studied as a pathway to BBH mergers \cite[e.g.,][]{Belczynski2016,Eldridge2016,Stevenson2017,Qin2018,Kruckow2018,Spera2019,Mapelli2019,Marchant2019,Bavera2020}.
 Within this framework, \cite{Qin2018} showed that the spin of the first-born BH is typically negligible,\footnote{See also \cite{Fuller2019}; \cite{Belczynski2020} reported a small but nonzero value, $\chi \sim 0.1$.} whereas the second-born BH can span the full range (i.e., from nonspinning to maximally spinning).
 Its spin is primarily determined by the competition between stellar winds and tidal interactions during the helium-star (He-star) phase \citep{Qin2018}.
 However, the strength of He-star winds remains uncertain.
 Recently, \cite{Sander&Vink2020} proposed the first theoretically motivated prescription for mass loss in massive He stars, and \cite{Sander2023} further suggested incorporating a temperature dependence into the mass-loss rate.
 In parallel, \cite{Sciarini2024} identified inconsistencies in the implementation of dynamical tides relative to the original formulation of \cite{Zahn1977}.
 This issue was corrected and further tested by \cite{Qin2024_gap}, who found that dynamical tides are slightly weaker than previously assumed \citep[see details in][]{Qin2024_gap}.
 The combination of this new wind prescription with the revised tidal treatment enables us to investigate the spin of the BH formed from a He star in a close binary system.
 Moreover, we try to explore the relation between the mass ratio $q$ and the effective inspiral spin $\chi_{\rm eff}$ in binaries consisting of a He-star progenitor and a BH companion.